 /etc/init.d/loglistenerd start command to start it.
 For more information about the operation commands, see Using LogListener.

-If the result returns “[ERROR] check loglistener heareat fail” as shown in the following figure, it indicates that LogListener has a heartbeat exception.
+If the result returns “[ERROR] check loglistener heartbeat fail”, it indicates that LogListener has a heartbeat exception.

-Many causes can lead to LogListener heartbeat exception.
+Many causes can lead to a LogListener heartbeat exception.
 Possible causes include:

 telnet <cls domain name> 80